YSTEMandChess/app.ystemandchess.com/README.md

 So, on ubuntu, in order to add such a thing, after navigating into the `chessClient` directory, run the command `sudo cp -r * /var/www/html/`.
 You will need to do this every time you make a change to the `chessClient` directory.

-To quick run the development servers, use the script "startServers.sh" and type in your password when it asks for it.
-In order to generate the apache server for the chessboard correctly, the script runs a file called '/etc/apache2/sites-available/ystemandchess.conf'.
-You can either change the path in the script to reflect where your '.conf' file points to the chessboard or setup the 'ystemandchess.conf' at the appropriate location.
+To quick run the development servers, use the command "sh startServers.sh" and type in your password when it asks for it.
+This will run all the current servers needed to use the development server.

+***NOTE***
+When using the startServers.sh script, you must kill the processes manually when you CTRL+C out of development mode.
+CTRL+C doesn't kill all the current processes as of right now and I am currently looking into fixing it.